-This board is responsible to the Minister for Health & Ageing and must ensure good governance of the cemeteries entrusted to its care.
-Members of the Trust are recruited through a publicly advertised process and are appointed by the Governor in Council for a three-year term.
-Members may seek to be reappointed after their first term.
+This Board is responsible to the Minister for Health and must ensure good governance of the cemeteries entrusted under its care.
+Members of the Trust are appointed by the Governor in Council for a three-year term.
+Members may seek reappointment after their first term.

 Sue Renkin - Trust Chairman

 Sue Renkin is Director of General Practice Victoria and GMHBA Health Insurance.